 Langtang Trek Itinerary

-We plan different itineraries according to your convenience.
+We plan a different itinerary according to your convenience.
 It can be a 5-days, 7-days or 11-days plan.
 Please do note that the number of days, irrespective of your itinerary plan, may increase due to unfavorable weather conditions in higher altitudes.

 Our itineraries are customizable where you can increase or decrease the number of days on your trek.
 If you want to spend more time on the trekking trail and minimize the Langtang trek difficulty, then you can share us your preferences.